Fly-and-Ride Packing Essentials

 Patagonia Black Hole Mini Hip Pack

-If you see me on a motorcycle ride, chances are, I’m rocking a hip pack.
-The Patagonia Black Hole hip pack is where I keep my phone and wallet for easy access.
-It’s just large enough for the essentials and keeps my pockets empty (my personal preference).
-I always secure the bag to my belt with an extra carabiner.
+The Patagonia Black Hole hip pack is where you can keep your phone and wallet for easy access.
+It’s just large enough for the essentials and keeps pockets empty (always a plus).
+You can secure the bag to your belt with an extra carabiner.

 $40